sdsuai/LLM-RAG-WebUI-Integration-/README.md

 # LLM-RAG-WebUI-integration

 ## Important note
-* You muse code in Python.
+* You must code in Python.
 * Some of the libraries and dependencies to fulfill this problem may require python version of atleast 3.8 to 3.10 I think ( I only tried Python 3.8), I don't think python 3.11 works with some dependencies.
 This is just my opinion, you can try out different python environments using conda or python venv.
 Ideally please use conda.
 * The "bare-minimum" task can be accomplished with just CPU.
 If your GPU is good enough just use that though.
 * This task will require you to run yoiur code from your machines OS terminal.
 For windows, its the powershell (there's another shell too I think), for macOS and Linux machines a common terminal is bash.